The Aggrey Burke Fellowship for Black Medical Students

 Application process

-Applications are now closed.
+Applications for 2025 have now closed.

-When completing the form, please note we are looking for interest in and a commitment to psychiatry, as well as a commitment to the College’s values.
+When completing the application form, please note we are looking for interest in and a commitment to psychiatry, as well as a commitment to the College’s values.
 We are looking for potential rather than achievement to date.

 Some applicants may be invited to attend a brief online interview as a second selection stage for the Fellowship.